Peer review guide

 peer review group

-Questions to ask before a peer review?
+Questions to ask yourself before a peer review?

-• Purpose of the evaluation
+• Object of evaluation

 • Peer review product